Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Judicial reviews brew, with Good Law Project solicitor Rosie Monks signalling intent.

-She told Law Gazette’s Joanna Thompson“Failure to fully assess cumulative impacts breaches Habitats Directive”.
+She told Law Gazette’s Joanna Thompson: “Failure to fully assess cumulative impacts breaches Habitats Directive”.

 Thames Valley Police flag policing strains, demanding £50 million upfront.